top of page

 sugars, causing the brussels sprouts to become sweeter and a bit more tender,

-Potatoes ‘Kennebec’: Potatoes are a delight to grow and harvest,
+Potatoes ‘Kennebec’: Potatoes are a delight to grow and harvest.
+'Kennebec's'

-cream-colored skin, and firm texture make them perfect for enjoying mashed,
+smooth, cream-colored skin, and firm texture make them perfect for enjoying

-roasted, or fried.
-These crops love plenty of sun and well-drained, but moist,
+mashed, roasted, or fried.
+These crops love plenty of sun and well-drained, but

-soil.
-We make sure to keep them hilled with soil or mulch as they grow to
+moist, soil.
+Make sure to keep them hilled with soil or mulch as they grow to

 prevent the potatoes from being exposed to sunlight.